by Patricia E. Clark

 ==============================================

-This is a draft, not the actual speech as I gave it -- but it’s pretty close.
+This is a draft, not the actual speech as I gave it -- but its pretty close.

 The Web sites cited in it are: